International Debut Novel Competition

 Terms & Conditions

-Entries are welcome from anywhere in the world, however, in order to be eligible, applicants must be available to attend our IDNC Pitch Days, either remotely or in-person.
+Entries are welcome from anywhere in the world, however, in order to be eligible, applicants must be available to attend our Pitch Days, either remotely or in-person.

-Before entering the competition, please ensure that you have read the IDNC Terms & Conditions 2025 very carefully.
+Before entering the competition, please ensure that you have read the Terms & Conditions 2025 very carefully.

 Please see a PDF list of Frequently Asked Questions.